nttbdrk25/TickNets/README.md

 $ python TickNet_Places365.py -a large
 ```
 * **Validating the trained models of TickNets**
+* For ImageNet-1k and Places365: -a large for training TickNet-large; -a small for TickNet-small
 ```
 $ python TickNet_ImageNet.py -a large --evaluate
 ```